arinramer/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive websites have different layouts for specific screen widths, while responsive websites dynamically adjust to any screen size.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means you design a website to be mobile accessible from the beginning, while desktop first means designing a website primarily for desktop.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It makes 1 rem equal to 10 pixels;

 4. How would you describe preprocessing to someone new to CSS?

+I would describe preprocessing as an add-on to css that changes the syntax and provides more functionality.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept is being able to nest elements in css.
+I struggled the most with mixins.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.